rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 implementation of the function that uses `unsafe` code in a safe way by only creating valid pointers from the data this function has access to.

-In contrast, the use of `slice::from_raw_parts_mut` in Listing 19-7 would *not* be appropriate.
+In contrast, the use of `slice::from_raw_parts_mut` in Listing 19-7 would result in undefined behavior.
 This code takes an arbitrary memory location and creates a slice ten thousand items long:

 ```rust
 use std::slice;